Argon40Tech/Super-Rasptendo-Case-Power-Switch/README.md

 Installation will automatically reboot once all processes are completed.

 ### Testing the buttons
 After rebooting, your **RASPTENDO Case Buttons** are now fully functional.
 To test if your buttons work, try holding the **POWER button**.
-The status LED should start blinking and if you held the button for 2 seconds, your Raspberry Pi should shutdown.
+The status LED should start blinking and if you held the button for a second, your Raspberry Pi should shutdown.
 To "wake" it up, you can press the **POWER button** again.

 ----------